a16z/jolt/book/src/future/groth-16.md

 This would reduce gas costs to slightly over 1 million, and ensure that Groth16 is run only on a few million constraints (perhaps even less, given upcoming advances in representing non-native field arithmetic in constraints).

-# A potential way forward
+# A way forward

-Here is a first cut at a plan to bring on-chain Jolt verification down to a couple hundred thousand gas.
+Here is our plan to bring on-chain Jolt verification down to a couple hundred thousand gas.

 First, represent the Jolt verifier (with HyperKZG-over-BN254 as the polynomial commitment scheme) as an R1CS instance over the Grumpkin scalar field, and apply Spartan (with Hyrax-over-Grumpkin as the polynomial commitment) to this R1CS.
-This R1CS should only have a few million constraints.
+This R1CS will only have a few hundred thousand constraints.
 This is because all scalar multiplications and pairings done by the Jolt verifier are native over Grumpkin's scalar field.
-(The constraint system is also highly uniform, which can benefit both the Spartan prover and verifier)
+(The constraint system is also highly uniform, which can benefit both the Spartan prover and verifier, though it will be so small that this is probably not worth the trouble)

-The field operations
-done by the Jolt verifier in the various invocations of the sum-check protocol need to be represented non-natively in these R1CS constraints, but since there are only about 2,000 such field operations they still only cost perhaps 5 million constraints in total.
+The field operations done by the Jolt verifier in the various invocations of the sum-check protocol need to be represented non-natively in these R1CS constraints, but since there are only about 2,000 such field operations they still only cost perhaps 5 million constraints in total.
 See the [Testudo](https://eprint.iacr.org/2023/961) paper for a similar approach and associated calculations.
+This constraint system may be big enough to be worth leveraging its uniformity when we apply Spartan to it.

-We expect upcoming advances in methods for addressing non-native field arithmetic (and/or more careful optimizations of the Jolt verifier) to bring this down to under 2 million constraints.
+We further expect upcoming advances in methods for addressing non-native field arithmetic (and/or more careful optimizations of the Jolt verifier) to bring this down to under 2 million constraints.

 But the Spartan proof is still too big to post on-chain.
 So, second, represent the Spartan verifier as an R1CS instance over the BN254 scalar field, and apply Groth16 to this R1CS.
 This the proof posted and verified on-chain.

-The Spartan verifier only does at most a couple of hundred field operations (since there's only two sum-check invocations in Spartan) and $2 \cdot \sqrt{n}$ scalar multiplications where $n$ is the number of columns (i.e., witness variables) in the R1CS instance.
+The Spartan verifier only does at most a couple of hundred field operations (since there's only two sum-check invocations in Spartan, and the second sum-check invocation can be especially tiny for highly uniform constraint systems) and $2 \cdot \sqrt{n}$ scalar multiplications where $n$ is the number of columns (i.e., witness variables) in the R1CS instance.
-$2 \sqrt{n}$ here will be on the order of 3,000.
-Each scalar multiplication (which are done natively in this R1CS) yields about $4,000$ constraints.
-So that's 12 million constraints being fed to Groth16.
+$2 \sqrt{n}$ here will be on the order of 3,000, perhaps less.
+Each (128-bit) scalar multiplication (which are done natively in this R1CS) yields about $2,000$ constraints.
+So that's 6 million constraints being fed to Groth16.

-The calculation above is quite delicate, because running Groth16 on 12 million constraints would be okay for many settings, but 50 million constraints would not be.
-We do think 12 million is about the right estimate for this approach, especially given that 2,000 field operations for the Jolt verifier is a conservative estimate.
+The calculation above is slightly delicate, because running Groth16 on 6 million constraints would be fine for many settings, but, say, 50 million constraints would not be.
+We do think 6 million is about the right estimate for this approach, especially given that 2,000 field operations for the Jolt verifier is a conservative estimate.

+(Note that [some works](https://eprint.iacr.org/2024/1131.pdf) have dramatically overestimated the number of constraints needed to represent the Jolt-with-HyperKZG verifier as on the order of 2 billion, perhaps because they considered directly composing Jolt-with-HyperKZG with Groth16, which necessitates representing the HyperKZG verifier with non-native field arithmetic.
+The two-step composition proposed here avoids this overhead.)

 ## Details of the Jolt-with-HyperKZG verifier
 The easiest way to understand the workload of the verifier circuit is to jump through the codebase starting at `vm/mod.rs Jolt::verify(...)`.
 Verification can be split into 4 logical modules: [instruction lookups](https://jolt.a16zcrypto.com/how/instruction_lookups.html), [read-write memory](https://jolt.a16zcrypto.com/how/read_write_memory.html), [bytecode](https://jolt.a16zcrypto.com/how/bytecode.html), [r1cs](https://jolt.a16zcrypto.com/how/r1cs_constraints.html).